gdaverdin/bioinfo/Lab-5-:-Intervals.md

 And look -- there is the answer to last week's lab homework -- the only SNP located in an exon.
 Based on the above picture, add the flag "-wa" and see what happens.
 Then "-wb" instead.

 If you wanted to identify every gene model that DIDNT overlap with a SNP, then add "-v".

+## Extracting alignments over specific intervals

+You have competing collaborators who want your full dataset to study DPCK and a suite of other genes.
+You're not interested in sharing the entire dataset before publication, but still want to collaborate.
+You decide to share with them only the read alignments over the DPCK1 gene.
+How do you extract a region of aligned reads from a .bam alignment file?

+Samtools can do this for you.
+The DPCK gene is start and stop codons are at 40716757 and 43112247, respectively.
+Let's isolate reads just for this region and name it DPCK1.sam.
+By default, samtools will output a SAM file.

+    samtools view Brca1Reads_aligned.sorted.dedup.realigned.bam chr17:40716757-43112247 > DPCK1.sam

+    head DPCK1.sam

+But SAM files are big, we should really compress this into .bam before saving it.
+What flag in samtools view can you add to output a .bam file instead of the default .sam file?

+    samtools view -h